Chapter 14.09.310

 The decision maker shall approve, approve with conditions, or deny the adjustment request based on the following findings:

-B. The adjustment would not result in an undue impact on surrounding properties;
+A. The adjustment would meet all other applicable requirements of the Zoning Ordinance and thus would not result in an undue impact on surrounding properties;

 14.09.310.060 Conditions of Approval.